luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 > # Alternative Expression Analysis
+# Tool Methods
+1. Spliced alignment of reads a

 # Tools
 - [VAST-TOOLS](https://github.com/vastgroup/vast-tools): Ben Blancoe's lab.
 Used by Raphaelle.
 Looks at intron retention & 2 junction reads within each exon to look at Microexons.